Welcome to the most complete guide to going solar in 2022.

 The most important part of this section is to understand how important it is to consider the brands

 you’re purchasing.
-Solar is a major investment: an upgrade to your home that can last over 25 years if
+Solar is a major investment: an upgrade to your home that can last over 25 years

-you shop wisely and ask the right questions.
+and drastically increase the value of your home, but only if you shop wisely and ask the right questions.

-All About Energy
+All About Home Energy

-- Understanding the electrical grid
+- Understanding the power grid

 - What being ‘on the grid’ and ‘off the grid’ really means